Bilevel Models for Adversarial Learning and A Case Study: Introduction

-On the other hand, clustering is a popular yet basic model in machine learning.
-Various approaches have been proposed to solve clustering problems, including K-means \cite{ikotun2023,beretta2023}, K-medoids \cite{tiwari2023banditpampp,schubert2021fast}, hierarchical clustering \cite{cabezas2023hierarchical,guha1998cure}, convex clustering \cite{hocking2011clusterpath,lindsten2011clustering,chi2015splitting,sun2025resistant,panahi2017clustering} and so on.
-Among them, convex clustering model \cite{sun2021convex} attracts great interest due to several advantages, such as the uniqueness of solution and theoretical guarantee of cluster recovery.
+Convex clustering model was initially proposed by Pelckmans et al. \cite{pelckmans2005convex}, and was studied in \cite{lindsten2011clustering,hocking2011clusterpath}.
+The idea of convex clustering model is as follows.
+If two observations belong to the same cluster, then their corresponding centroids should be the same.
+Convex clustering model \cite{hocking2011clusterpath,lindsten2011clustering,chi2015splitting,sun2025resistant,panahi2017clustering,sun2021convex} has several advantages, such as the uniqueness of solution and theoretical guarantee of cluster recovery.
 To deal with high dimensional data clustering, Yuan et al. \cite{yuan2022dimension} proposed a dimension reduction technique for structured sparse optimization problems.
 Ma et al. \cite{ma2023improved} proposed an improved robust sparse convex clustering (RSCC) model, which incorporates a novel norm-based feature normalization technique to effectively identify and eliminate outlier features.
 Angelidakis et al. \cite{angelidakis2017algorithms} developed improved algorithms for stable instances of clustering problems with center-based objectives, including K-means, K-median and K-center.
 However, the adversarial attack case for clustering remains untouched.